dinde451/jarr.d1/Jarulfs_Guide.md

   - > The Hive levels are numbered 9-12 and the Crypt levels are
     > numbered 13-16.

-Furthermore, on any hell dungeon level (dlvl 13-16) or Crypt dungeon level (dlvl 13-16) the amount of gold is increased by:
+Furthermore, on any Hell dungeon level (dlvl 13-16) or Crypt dungeon level (dlvl 13-16) the amount of gold is increased by:

 Hell or Crypt dungeon level: amount · 1.125